Commission on English Language Program Accreditation: Mission and Values

 "The mission of the Commission on English Language Program Accreditation is to protect the interests of students and promote excellence in the field of English language teaching and administration through accreditation of English language programs and institutions worldwide.
 CEA achieves its mission by advancing widely-held standards to foster student success and continuous program development through a rigorous process of regular self-assessment and peer evaluation."CEA operates in keeping with the published CEA Values.

 Standards

 The CEA Standards focus on the overall quality of an English language program or institution and are the basis of all accreditation decisions.
 A program or institution seeking accreditation must respond to each standard and document its compliance with the standard.
-The CEA Standards are divided into 11 standard areas: Mission, Curriculum, Faculty, Facilities/Equipment/Supplies, Administrative and Fiscal Capacity, Student Services, Recruiting, Length and Structure of the Program of Study, Student Achievement, Student Complaints, and Program Development/Planning/Review.
+The CEA Standards are divided into 11 standard areas: Mission, Program Development/Planning/Review, Curriculum, Faculty, Facilities/Equipment/Supplies, Administrative and Fiscal Capacity, Student Services, Recruiting, Length and Structure of the Program of Study, Student Achievement, and Student Complaints.